Future Science Brief 10 'Ocean oxygen: the role of the Ocean in the oxygen we breathe and the threat of deoxygenation' (June 2023)

 Consequences of Ocean deoxygenation include decreased biodiversity, shifts in species distributions, displacement or reduction in fisheries resources, and changes in biogeochemical cycling.
 These changes are taking place on such a large scale that experts foresee that they will have implications for the global biochemistry and climate, with a less productive Ocean and a lower capacity of both land and Ocean to serve as carbon sinks.
 The continued spreading of deoxygenated areas in the Ocean is therefore of great concern, with potentially great impacts on biodiversity and human societies.

-This working group provides input to the UN Decade of Ocean Science for Sustainable Development (2021-2030) societal outcome that aims for a healthy and resilient ocean.
+This working group provides input to the UN Decade of Ocean Science for Sustainable Development (2021-2030) societal outcome that aims for a healthy and resilient ocean, as well as to the objectives and enablers of the EU Mission: Restore our Ocean and Waters.

 The EMB Working Group on Ocean Oxygen has two main objectives: